 "His remarks were inappropriate for the occasion.
 It would have been just as inappropriate had he praised the president's policies.
 The president had a right to expect a different message about another Kingdom," said Thomas in the op-ed.
 "Organizers for this event tell speakers ahead of time to steer clear of politics, but Carson apparently "went rogue" on them.
 I'm told organizers were astonished and disapproving of the critical parts of Carson's keynote address," added Thomas.

-Shortly after she saw the video of Carson's speech, liberal Fox News political pundit Kirsten Powers tweeted: "Just seeing the footage of Ben Carson at National Prayer Bfast on The Five.
+Shortly after she saw the video of Carson's speech, another political pundit Kirsten Powers tweeted: "Just seeing the footage of Ben Carson at National Prayer Bfast on The Five.
 That was incredibly rude to the president."

-In a recent interview with Fox News' Sean Hannity, however, the Gifted Hands and America the Beautiful author shot back with the same poise with which he delivered his remarks at the National Prayer Breakfast in Washington.
+In a recent interview with Fox News' Sean Hannity however, Carson shot back with the same poise with which he delivered his remarks at the National Prayer Breakfast in Washington.

 "Would you ever run for president sir?" asked Hannity.

-Carson replied: "If the Lord grabbed me by the collar and made me do it, I would.
-It's not my intention."
+"If the Lord grabbed me by the collar and made me do it, I would.
+It's not my intention," replied Carson.

 "I have so many e-mails from people saying that, I could probably finance my campaign if each one gave me a nickel," said Carson.